-ALEKS HOMEWORK (HW)
+CANVAS HOMEWORK (HW)

-- HW in ALEKS for each class day

-- Time to completion: 0.5 to 2 hours

-- Multiple attempts

-- Three assignments dropped in this category.
+- HW in Canvas may be for each class day or for each chapter - Time to completion: 0.5 to 2 hours - Multiple attempts - Three assignments dropped in this category.

 ICLICKER

 - Keeps you engaged and active in the classroom. - 3 days (about 9 points) are dropped before calculating your final iclicker grade.